hichamelhady/ConsoElec/README.md

 - EL-HADY Hicham
 - LIU Kun

-## Data visualisation - source de données : ENEDIS
+## Data visualisation - source of data: ENEDIS

 Enedis is a public service company, which manage the eclectricity distribution net.
 It develope, implimente and modernnise the electricity and provide the realted dates.